davde-ms/ESU-activation-with-ARC/README.md

     ./AssignESULicense -subscriptionId "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -tenantId "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -appID "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -clientSecret "your_application_secret_value" -licenseResourceGroupName "rg-ARC-ESULicenses" -licenseName "Standard-8vcores" -serverResourceGroupName "rg-arservers" -ARCServerName "Win2012" -location "EastUS"

 where:
+- subscriptionId is the subscription ID of the Azure subscription you want to use.
+- tenantId is the tenant ID of the Microsoft Entra ID tenant you want to use.
 - appID is the application ID of the service principal you created in the prerequisites section.
 - clientSecret is the secret key of the service principal you created in the prerequisites section.
 - licenseResourceGroupName is the name of the resource group that contains the ESU license you want to assign to the Azure ARC server.